nullsibnelf/my_milling_machine/software/arduino/readme.md

 <p>
 <b>HC-05_config.ino:</b><br>
 This Sketch helps to configure the bluetooth module.
-You have to change the name, password and baudrate.
+You have to change the name, password and baudrate.<br>
 Instruction how to do this can be found here: http://www.instructables.com/id/Modify-The-HC-05-Bluetooth-Module-Defaults-Using-A/
 </p>
 <p>&nbsp;</p>